We sure love food so were looking forward to learning what an Argentine breakfast would be like.

 We can say yes to street-side crepes or ice cream parlor sundaes because we’ve had healthy and cheaper sandwiches for lunch.

-Use your sack lunch or dinner as an excuse to seek out parks and local recreation areas.
+Seek out parks and local recreation areas.

 We like skipping the crowds at fast food stops and finding local parks and visitors centers where we can spread out our picnics.